Mine Tales: Jerome area has one of world's richest copper ore outcroppings

 Extreme smoke and heat hindered mining operations in parts of the mine until open pit mining methods were employed in the 1920s to successfully extract the ore from the surface.
 Some rare hydrated sulfate minerals were formed from this heat including butlerite, guildite, lausenite and ransomite.

-The 6,593-foot long Hopewell tunnel measuring seven by nine feet was completed in 1908 and helped dewater the United Verde Mine underground operations above the 1,000-foot level.
+The 6,593-foot long Hopewell tunnel measuring 7 by 9 feet was completed in 1908 and helped dewater the United Verde Mine underground operations above the 1,000-foot level.
 The copper-bearing waters were in turn sent to a precipitation plant so as to separate the copper and other metals in solution to market for profit.

 Heightened copper production led to increased burden on the smelter.
 In 1907, it became evident that a larger smelter to serve the needs of fully exploiting the ore deposits was a necessity.